 For half an hour the two men fished for bait.
 It still looked like a magic trick to me: tiny hooks lowered bare into black water — pulled up moments later with real live fish — wriggling, wriggling, wriggling.
 Rolling up his bait line, Mamede turned to me and asked, “So, do you want to fish?”

-No, it was more visceral than rational, more immediate than practical, more the high flying boy than the sensible man.
+It was more visceral than rational, more immediate than practical, more the high flying boy than the sensible man.
 The boy who had played for hours and hours with Matchbox cars and toy soldiers, who’d built model boats and balsa wood gliders — the boy who had dreamed of conquering armies, winning races, slaying dragons, and yes—oh, yes—saving the dark haired damsel in distress.
 (Somebody had to save the dark haired one.)
 But more than anything, and by a long suburban mile, it was the boy who had loved to ride his bike — his campus-green, Stingray bike.
 The one with the tall “ape” handlebars, glittery-white banana seat, and that square-walled, slick-tread, fat back tire that could pop the bitchinest wheelies and lay down the longest backpedal coaster brake burning rubber skid marks on the block.
-It was the kid who had no boundaries, knew no limits, felt as free as free could be — flying down the orchard lined back roads under shady oak trees — pedaling away the hot summer days, those endless California days — feeling like he was on top of the world when he was riding that bike.
+It was the kid who had no boundaries, knew no limits, felt as free as free could be — flying down the orchard lined back roads under shady oak trees — pedaling away the hot summer days — those endless California days — feeling on top of the world when he was on that bike.